 - A job offer with significantly better opportunities for financial stability.

-- Access to specialised medical care for a child.
+- Access to specialized medical care for a child.

 - Changes in the co-parent’s living situation that impact visitation feasibility.

-The court evaluates these requests carefully, prioritising the children’s best interests.
+The court evaluates these requests carefully, prioritizing the children’s best interests.
 Even if the move benefits you financially, the court may deny it if it compromises the child’s relationship with the other parent.

 Preparing Your Case